Q. What do I need to do to sign up for a FAS Research Computing account?

 Q. Why should I sign up for a FAS Research Computing account instead of buying my own research computing cluster and storing the data in my office?

 A. The FAS Research Computing team is one of the best in the world and has access to a scalable amount of computing power and data storage.
-They will act as your collaborators and assist you in developing personalized solutions.
+They will act as your collaborators and assist you in developing personalized solutions for your high performance computing needs.
 They can make your grant application much more competitive by providing letter of support and the necessary expertise and infrastructure.
-They can accommodate all your computing needs.

 Q. If I am a PhD or ScD student at HSPH, may I access FAS Research Computing resources for free?